 This has helped me save a lot of time and I’m able to focus on other parts of my business when I have plenty of content to schedule in advance.

 Repurposing content means you focus on one piece of valuable content and reuse it somewhere else.
 Not only does this save you time, but it also helps you get more work done with less effort.

 For example, let’s say you wrote a blog post on how to start a money-making blog.
 The next piece of content you can make is an infographic to share with your Pinterest audience.
 This can be another way to promote your content and lead them to more in-depth information.

 You can also turn the blog post into a carousel for Instagram, an informational Youtube video, or a thread on Twitter.

 Related Post: 10 Helpful Apps for Content Creators to Download

 You want to create a realistic blogging schedule that you can follow.

 Although some people may post on their blog multiple times per week, that doesn’t mean you have to do the same.
 Everyone’s lifestyle is different and you have to figure out what would work best and what your goals are.

 There’s no perfect number for you to post each week or month, however, you don’t want to put too much on your plate and then end up not posting at all.

-Think about how many posts you’ll be able to commit to even with everything else you have going on behind the scenes.
+Think about how many posts you’ll be able to commit to even with everything else you have going on.